 A professional IT company would never use illegal software and would want to look after you ensuring your network is healthy and complies with the law.

-8. Can you give me 5 references of companies “just like us”?
+8. Can you give me several references of businesses similar to mine?

-Whether you are a 20-person insurance firm or manufacturer with 100+ employees, talk to companies your size and in your industry to understand the service model, quality of support and other elements your end-users will go through in moving to managed services.
+Whether you are a 20-person small firm or a business with 100+ employees, talk to companies your size and in your market to understand the service model, quality of support and other elements your end-users will go through in moving to managed services.
 While working with a remote helpdesk for the first time may be intimidating for some new users, speaking to someone who has been already taking advantage of this support method should put your mind at ease.
 And checking on references is always a good thing, too!

-Follow-up question: For how long have you been servicing companies “just like us”?
+Follow-up question: For how long have you been servicing companies in my industry

 Experience matters and the more experience the MSP has within your industry, the better.

-9. What accreditation and certifications does your company have as an MSP?
+9. What MSP certifications and accreditation does your company have?

 Managed Services is gaining popularity and more providers are getting in on the action.
 You need to make sure you are hiring an accredited MSP.
 In addition to making sure they are technically professional and recognized in the industry, you need to remember – your MSP would have full access to your business operations and data; engaging with a trusted MSP is very important.